MalishaIslam/Containerized_Workflow/README.md

 # Containerized Workflow

-This course-based project demonstrates the concept of reproducibility by automatically generating SQLite databases from UniProt protein sequence data using an Ubuntu-based containerized workflow.
+This course-based project demonstrates reproducibility using an Ubuntu-based containerized workflow.
+The pipeline automatically retrieves UniProt protein sequence data, creates SQLite databases, calculates sequence statistics, and generates analysis figures.
+It also creates the graphical abstract and full NIH-style grant proposal as PDFs.
+The proposal is written in Typst, with all figures and results generated directly from the same reproducible workflow.

 >'''
 Ubuntu Version: 24.04.3 LTS